What is an “Online Class”?

 A hybrid class offers part of the class face-to-face (either on campus OR online synchronously) and part of the class is online work outside of scheduled class time.
 The hybrid class is a blend of scheduled class time and asynchronous online learning.
-It is important to know when you are registering for a hybrid class that the meeting time listed is only a fraction of the credit hour or contact time listed and you will be expected to do a substantial amount of the learning in an online setting.
-Please read the description and location of the course in Student Planning, noting the time on campus and the contact hours.
-One contact hour is 55 minutes per week for a 15 week term.
-For example, a 2 credit/2contact hour course on campus normally meets twice a week for 55 minutes, but a hybrid would only meet 55 minutes and the students complete the other 55 minutes online.
+It is important to know when you are registering for a hybrid class that the meeting time listed is only a fraction of the credit hour or contact time listed.
+You will be expected to do a substantial amount of the learning in an online setting.
+Please read the description of the course in Student Planning, noting the scheduled face-

 What is Blackboard?

 Blackboard is MCC’s learning management system.
 It is an online system where instructors maintain courses.
 Students use Blackboard on a regular basis to access their online and hybrid courses.
-Many instructors of traditional (also referred to as “face-to-face”) courses also utilize Blackboard for posting of syllabi, posting of grades, and for other class information.
-All students have access to their Blackboard courses through their MyMCC page.
+Many traditional, or face-to-face, courses also utilize Blackboard for syllabi, grades, and other class information.
+All students have access to their Blackboard courses through MyMCC.

 Advantages and Disadvantages of Online Classes:

-- They are convenient; within established due dates for a course, work at your own pace and on your schedule.
+- Convenience – within established due dates for a course, work on your schedule.

 - Flexibility – Online classes can be fun!

 - Build computer skills that can enhance any portfolio or resume.

 - Save time and fuel.

-- There is no regular face-to-face interaction with the instructor or other students.
+- There may not be regular face-to-face interaction with the instructor or other students.

-- Learning and communication is often asynchronous.
-There are no guaranteed immediate answers to questions.
+- There are no guaranteed immediate answers to questions in an asynchronous format.

 - Students need to have good computer skills and troubleshoot technical problems.